lijunwei19/Inteligent-eyes/README.md

 ## Target User(s)
 1. Families.

- 2.People who are very busy.
+2. People who are very busy.

 ## User Stories
 - Family members/users, can able to turn on the program through the face recognition.
 Face recognition is like switch.